 It’s not the first ESP32 & e-ink display combo, but it’s the first one I really wanted to have.
 Convincing M5Stack to send me one wasn’t the problem.
 The device is so high in demand, that I had to wait till Xmas to get mine.
 It is not just me that likes the concept.
 M5Paper is in stock right now, but if you are unlucky, it also surfaces on Banggood and AliExpress.

 M5Paper nails the design thanks to 4.7-inch, 940*540 multitouch 16 level grayscale e-ink display.
 It’s not just an e-ink ESP32 module, it’s a well-thought-through product that deserves everyone’s attention.
 The phone form factor feels great in my hand and lightning-fast (for an e-ink) display creates this PDA alike impression.
+If you prefer a less expensive option and you don’t need the touchscreen for your project, you can always settle for an M5Stack Core Ink (review) instead.

 While the device doesn’t make it difficult to peak inside, M5Paper isn’t designed to be opened and tinkered with.
 You won’t find any hidden pins or ways to interact with the board, but there is enough space to swap the LiPo battery for a bigger one, in case 1150mAh isn’t enough.
 And you get 3 Grove connectors to plug external sensors and other fun add-ons.